bruits/maudit/README.md

 > A dire coronation, a situation where nobility, power, or status becomes inextricably tied to disastrous circumstances.

-A framework for generating static websites with Rust.
+A library for generating static websites with Rust.

 ## Quick links